graze/standards/README.md

 6. Non-static functions MUST NOT be called statically.
 7. Static functions MUST NOT be called non-statically.
 8. Comments SHOULD be used to provide explanation for “why” rather than “how” and SHOULD be used when there isn’t a way to make the code simpler or self-documenting.
-9. Functions / methods / classes that are sufficiently complex (i.e. not self-documenting) SHOULD have a docblock explaining how to use the function / method / class.
-10. Nested ternary operators MUST NOT be used.
+9. Nested ternary operators MUST NOT be used.
-11. PHP file encoding must be UTF-8.
+10. PHP file encoding must be UTF-8.
-12. If statements which need to span multiple lines should be split as follows:
+11. If statements which need to span multiple lines should be split as follows:

   ```php
   if ($longVariableNameNumber1